 Voice Mode

 Real-time voice conversation with your Hermes agent.
-Tap the mic in chat, speak, and the agent speaks back — using whatever TTS and STT providers you've configured on your Hermes server.
+Tap the mic in chat, speak, and the agent speaks back through the relay-managed voice output provider while STT still follows your Hermes server configuration.

 What It Is

 Voice mode is a layer on top of chat.
-Your voice is transcribed to text, sent through the normal chat flow, and the agent's response is synthesized back to speech sentence-by-sentence as it streams in.
+In the stable engine, your voice is transcribed to text, sent through the normal chat flow, and the agent's response is rendered back to speech as it streams in.
+In the experimental Realtime Agent engine, Android streams mic PCM through the relay to a native realtime provider such as xAI/Grok Voice Agent or OpenAI Realtime, and the relay mirrors the provider's live transcript, audio, and Hermes tool state into the same chat timeline.
 The MorphingSphere — the same orb you see in the chat empty state — expands to fill the screen and reacts to both your voice and the agent's.

 - Your voice drives a subtle blue-purple "listening" state.
 Gentle breathing, surface wobble with your amplitude.